FREE NEWSLETTER

 Trusts.
 A trust can be created while you’re still alive or upon your death.
 Trusts are formed for a host of reasons, including protecting assets from creditors, saving on estate taxes, avoiding probate and controlling how assets are used after you die.

 Federal vs. state estate tax.
-Federal estate taxes are levied on estates worth more than $12.92 million in 2023 and $12.06 million in 2022.
-Roughly a third of states have their own estate or inheritance tax.
+Federal estate taxes are levied on estates with multi-million-dollar values.
+Meanwhile, roughly a third of states have their own estate or inheritance tax.
 These typically kick in at lower asset levels than the federal estate tax.

 Inheritance tax.
 While estate taxes are levied on the total sum bequeathed, inheritance taxes are levied on the recipients of the money.
-Six states currently levy inheritance taxes.
+Only a handful of states levy inheritance taxes.
 Certain heirs may be exempt from the tax, such as your spouse and children.

 Estate tax exclusion.
-This is the total sum, set at $12.92 million in 2023 and $12.06 million in 2022, that you can bequeath free of federal estate taxes.
+This is the total sum that you can bequeath free of federal estate taxes.
 If, in any year, you give more than the gift-tax exclusion to someone, the amount in excess of the gift-tax exclusion will reduce the total sum you can bequeath tax-free upon your death.
-For instance, the gift-tax exclusion is $17,000 in 2023, so a gift of $1,017,000 to any one individual would reduce the credit available at your death by $1 million, to $11.92 million.

 Unlimited marital deduction.
 Neither the gift-tax exclusion nor the estate tax exclusion matter when passing assets to your husband or wife.
 Both during your lifetime, and upon your death, you can give an unlimited sum to your spouse.